 - ATELIER defines 7 interventions at each LHC where specific actuations are planned (insertion of RES, new trading systems, smart grid deployment, participatory dynamics, establishment of regulatory frameworks, etc.).
-The details for each KPI are captured and refined to ensure that all parties agree on the proposed methods for monitoring and evaluation of the intervention performance. - The data capturing, handling and storage methods follow FAIR H2020 principles and GDPR regulation (whether personal or sensitive data is gathered).
-ATELIER partners already count with clear methodologies and shared tools as explained in D1.3 and D1.7 that pursue to generate 5-starts open data (https://5stardata.info/en/). - The necessary calculations and data capturing methodology is agreed for each KPI using SCIS standards and other methods developed specifically for the project.
-The SCIS-SRT, Indicator database (D9.2) and web-based indicator observatory (D9.3) will be used as basic reporting tools. - The KPI monitoring and evaluation will be based on the details defined at KPI templates (see annex 2) which are well aligned with requirements foreseen in terms of Impact assessment on PED-scale (T9.3), assessment of broader impacts /city scale (T9.4) and benchmarking evaluation (T9.5).
+The details for each KPI are captured and refined to ensure that all parties agree on the proposed methods for monitoring and evaluation of the intervention performance.

+- The data capturing, handling and storage methods follow FAIR H2020 principles and GDPR regulation (whether personal or sensitive data is gathered).
+ATELIER partners already count with clear methodologies and shared tools that pursue to generate 5-starts open data (https://5stardata.info/en/).

+- The necessary calculations and data capturing methodology is agreed for each KPI using SCIS standards and other methods developed specifically for the project.
+The SCIS-SRT, Indicator database and web-based indicator observatory will be used as basic reporting tools.

+- The KPI monitoring and evaluation will be based on the details defined at KPI templates (see annex 2) which are well aligned with requirements foreseen in terms of Impact assessment on PED-scale, assessment of broader impacts /city scale and benchmarking evaluation.